10 Vulnerabilities You Should Be Scanning with Syxsense

 Some of the worst types of attack were transported using the simplest form of delivery: USB, mapped drive, or CD/DVD drive.
 One such virus known as Down ‘n Up or Conficker would infect a mapped drive and every user who logged on would automatically become infected and pass on the virus.

-With many users now working from home, it is entirely possible the micro SD from the camera, or the USB drive used for school work could easily infect your system.
+With many users still working from home, it is entirely possible the micro SD from the camera, or the USB drive used for school work could easily infect your system.

 We recommend the following scripts be scanned on every device, and the features disabled where found: